 The number of mobile devices and people that use them is on a constant rise.
 It comes as no surprise that over half of all Internet traffic is mobile, and most of the search engine queries done are on mobile devices.
 Furthermore, Google penalizes websites that are not optimized for mobile devices.

-To optimize your WordPress layouts for mobile traffic you have to do much more than install a theme.
-You must invest in the mobile version of your website, not only from a UX standpoint, but from an SEO, CRO, Advertising, and performance point of view as well.
+To optimize your WordPress layouts for mobile traffic, you have to do much more than install a theme.
+You must invest in the mobile version of your website, not only from a UX standpoint, but from an SEO, CRO, and advertising point of view as well.

 Therefore, in this article, we will explain what you’ll need to address on your WordPress site to make it work for mobile traffic and to ensure that users will get the best possible experience when visiting the website on a mobile device.